Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Assessment_Results.md

 **Result:** Satisfactory

-EV-006 documented the identification, evaluation, control, and disposition of the simulated nonconforming condition.
+EV-006 documented the identification, evaluation, control, and disposition of the simulated material-traceability documentation discrepancy.

-The affected item was controlled to prevent unintended acceptance or use while the condition was evaluated.
+The affected valve was controlled to prevent unintended acceptance or use while the condition was evaluated.

+Corrected traceability documentation was subsequently obtained and reviewed before the affected valve was accepted and released.

-**Conclusion:** The simulated nonconformance process demonstrated appropriate control of a condition adverse to quality.
+**Conclusion:** The simulated nonconformance process demonstrated appropriate control and disposition of a condition adverse to quality.

 ---